flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b4-manifesto/tech-stack.md

 We shared our codes with the help of **GitHub**, it made it possible to work on the project simultaneously.
 {{</section>}}

-{{<section title="Kafka und Docker">}}
+{{<section title="Kafka and Docker">}}

 We wanted to avoid as many problems as we could that concerned the installation of tools that required certain configurations.
 We decided to use **Docker to operate our Kafka-instance**, which is responsible for the connectivity between the Python and the Node.js application.
 {{</section>}}

-{{<section title="Python und OpenCV">}}
+{{<section title="Python and OpenCV">}}

-Our **first step** was to choose a Framework that should help us to recognize objects.
+Our **first step** was to choose a framework that should help us to recognize objects.
 Because we had little experience with the topic of Computer Vision, we had to research first in order to go on.
 We found OpenCV, which offers two language options.
 It was **either Python or C++**.
 We decided to work with OpenCV Python because the Raspberry Pi **supports Python natively** and that makes it easier to create and install apps.
 Python is easy to learn due to its minimalistic syntax and is very popular among programmers.

 {{</section>}}